krangelov/wikimini/notes.md

     > l' inglese ed il francese sono le lingue ufficiali ma la _lingua_ oneida , la _lingua_ onondaga , il tuscarora , la _lingua_ chipewyan , la _lingua_ algonchina , la _lingua_ tlingit , il mohawk , la _lingua_ cayuga , la _lingua_ blackfoot , il cree , la _lingua_ haida , il filippino e la lingua tsimshian vengono inoltre parlati .
   Also, there should be a criterion to decide whether to include "lingua" or not
 - in sentences like the above one, a much better phrasing would be "le lingue ufficiali sono l'inglese ed il francese, ma _si parlano_[^1] _anche_[^2] la lingua oneida, la lingua ondonga, il tuscarora..." (verbs first)

+## Data inaccuracies
+- Jugoslavia does not exist anymore

 [^1]: "_si_ passivante" (more common in impersonal phrases thn using the passive form of the verb)
 [^2]: most importantly, the adverb "inoltre" is currently misplaced.
 I would also replace it with "anche" but I don't have a good argument for that